Juan Carlos Payano

 Juan Carlos Payano (born April 12, 1984) is a Dominican professional boxer who held the WBA (Undisputed) and then concurrently the IBO bantamweight titles between 2014 and 2016.
 As an amateur he won two silver medals at the Pan American Games and a gold medal at the Central American and Caribbean Games.

 Amateur career

-At the 2003 Pan American Games in Santo Domingo, he lost to Yuriorkis Gamboa in the Flyweight final, winning the silver medal.
+At the 2003 Pan American Games in Santo Domingo, he lost to Cuba's Yuriorkis Gamboa in the Flyweight final, winning the silver medal.

 He won the gold medal at the 2006 Cartagena games after defeating Cuban Yoandris Salinas.

-At the 2007 Pan American Games, he won silver again after losing to McWilliams Arroyo in the final.
+At the 2007 Pan American Games, he won silver again after losing to Puerto Rico's McWilliams Arroyo in the final.

 He compiled a record of 421 wins and 25 losses.